engineer-work/engineer-work/README.md

 ---

 <details>
- <summary>No Job to Human is current trend, 🤖 AI-Driven Automation: The Future of Software Development & Labour Work with Reduced Human Involvement </summary>
+ <summary> 🤖 AI-Driven Automation: The Future of Software Development & Labour Work with Reduced Human Involvement </summary>

 # No Job to Human is current trend 🤖 AI-Driven Automation: The Future of Software Development & Labour Work with Reduced Human Involvement